 Value-Based Pricing

-Value-based pricing is determining the price of a product or service based on its perceived worth.
-This approach focuses on what customers are willing to pay for in terms of additional benefits rather than the actual cost of the product.
+Value-based pricing is determining your product or service prices based on its worth on the consumers’ perceptions.
+The term focuses on what customers accept to pay for the additional benefits rather than the product cost.
 It provides a sense of control and direction.
-It can vary widely depending on the customer’s needs, preferences, and the alternatives available in the market.
+Prices differ depending on the customer’s preferences, and the market alternatives.

-As stated in the formula below, value-based pricing can be defined as adding differential value derived from the customer’s perceived benefits to the price of the best alternative and then creating a perceived value.
+As stated in the formula below, value-based pricing is adding differential value obtained from the customer’s perceived benefits to the best alternative.
+This total becomes the actual selling price.

 Price of the best alternative + Perceived differential value = Value